 Tyler Walker joined Nottingham Forest in 2006 and was at the City Ground until this summer, when Coventry signed him on a permanent deal.

-After successful loan spells with Mansfield Town and Lincoln City in back-to-back seasons, son of former England defender Des Walker joined the Sky Blues, where he has thus far scored four times.
+After successful loan spells with Mansfield Town and Lincoln City in back-to-back seasons, son of former England defender Des Walker joined the Sky Blues, and he is their top scorer this season with six goals.

 When and where?

 Kick-off is 7pm at Kenilworth Road on Tuesday 16th March.